Thanksgiving Turkey doesn’t have to be hard. Here are the tips, tricks, and techniques for making sure your bird is moist and flavorful.

 • Carefully separate the skin from the breast and rub 1/4 of the herb butter under the skin as far as you canin the pocket.
 Rub the remaining butter all over the skin, breast, legs, and wings.
 Tuck wings under so they don't burn.

 • Stuff turkey with the onion, lemon, garlic, and leftover herbs and tie the legs together with kitchen twine.
+If prepping turkey the day before, place in the fridge at this point.

 • If time allows, allow your turkey to sit for an hour at room temperature before cooking to ensure even cooking.
 Preheat the oven to 425° F. and adjust the rack or take out racks so that your turkey can sit in the center of the oven.